DPDK/dpdk/doc/guides/prog_guide/ethdev/ethdev.rst

 status bit(s) and value field(s) into the rte_mbuf data structure, along with their appropriate handling by the receive/transmit functions exported by each PMD.
-The list of flags and their precise meaning is described in the mbuf API documentation and in the in :ref:`Mbuf Library
+The list of flags and their precise meaning is described in the mbuf API documentation and in the :ref:`mbuf_meta` chapter.
-<Mbuf_Library>`, section "Meta Information".

 Per-Port and Per-Queue Offloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^